Code-Institute-Submissions/Corona-Invaders/README.md

 Press the "Play Corona Invaders" button and the game container will appear.
 Wait for the game to begin.
 The user can see his/her blue spaceship and the Corona Invaders coming down and move from left to right.
 The challenge is to shoot all Corona Invaders with your lasers, before they hit your spaceship or reach the end of your grid.

+If you press "How to play" you will get a short tutorial about the game and which keys you need to use to play the game.

 **Structure**